CompImg/LST-AI/README.md

-`picsl-greedy` ships official PyPI wheels for linux/arm64 since 1.4.0.1 ([pyushkevich/greedy_python#6](https://github.com/pyushkevich/greedy_python/pull/6)), so no platform needs a wheel workaround any more — `pip install -e .` covers every supported architecture.
+`picsl-greedy` ships official PyPI wheels for linux/arm64 since 1.4.0.1 ([pyushkevich/greedy_python#6](https://github.com/pyushkevich/greedy_python/pull/6)), so no platform needs a wheel workaround any more — the same install covers every supported architecture.

 ### What happened to TensorFlow?